kameron-sugino/Basics-of-Microbiome-Data-Analysis/20200327_V1.3_Workshop_Code_ARCHBG_Markdown.md

     “numOtus”, while the rest of the columns contain the number of reads (i.e. counts) for each OTU.
-Briefly, an OTU stands for “Operational Taxonomic Unit” and I will be using it to refer to the bacterial counts in our dataset.
+Briefly, an OTU stands for “Operational Taxonomic Unit” and I will be using it to refer to the bacterial counts in our data set.
     -   The label column tells you what taxonomic level you are looking at
-        -   This dataset contains the OTU information from Kingdom to Genus
+        -   This data set contains the OTU information from Kingdom to Genus
     -   Group tells you the sample info.
-        -   In this case, our IDs are labeled as “ID#-timepoint”, where “1w” are infant samples and “M” are the maternal samples.
+        -   In this case, our IDs are labeled as “ID#-time point”, where “1w” are infant samples and “M” are the maternal samples.
-    -   numOtus is just the number of OTU columns there are in this dataset.
+    -   numOtus is just the number of OTU columns there are in this data set.
 It’s telling us that there are 439 uniquely identified OTUS
         -   You can tell which rows contain which taxonomic level by the column named “label”
         -   A value of 1 = genus, 2 = family, and up to 5 = phylum.